Uni.lu

 As a transversal research unit and thematic figure head, our approach to Computational Cultural Studies is driven by a strong interest in interdisciplinary research.
 Therefore, we cooperate with various partners at the university level, most notably the Center for Contemporary and Digital History (C2DH), the Department of Computer Science (DCS), the MEDIACentre (FHSE) and Melusina Press.
 We also actively seek cooperation with societal stakeholders (the National Libraray, the House of Representatives) and industry partners (RTL Media) to establish sustainable relations for innovative research in Computational Cultural Studies from a scholarly point of view.

-We are also building international partnerships to advance our research and represent the University of Luxembourg in the research landscape.
+We are building international partnerships to advance our research and represent the University of Luxembourg in the research landscape.
 Our strategic partnerships include:

 • The Alliance for Language Technologies (ALT-EDIC), a European Digital Infrastructure Consortium supporting the development of language technologies